yitalu/bayesian_survival_analysis/README.md

 <br>

 ### Weibull Model with Covariates
 As in the [Exponential Model with Covariates](#exponential-model-with-covariates) section, we can estimate a survival curve for each of the age group similarly.
-This can be done by linking the covariate to the $\sigma$ parameter in the Weibull distribution function:
+This can be done by linking the covariate to the scale parameter $\sigma$ in the Weibull distribution function:

 $$
 \sigma = exp( \mu  + X \cdot \beta ),$$